gummesson/journal/README.md

 	rackup

 After that, go to `localhost:9292`.
+The default username is `username` and the default password is `password`.

 ## Requirements